-- (a) holds shares in the financial institution of which the total nominal value represents more than twenty per cent of the nominal value of all the issued shares of the financial institution; - (b) is entitled to exercise twenty per cent or more of the voting rights in respect of the issued shares of that financial institution; or - (c) is entitled or has the power to determine the appointment of the majority of the directors of that financial institution, including- - (i) the power to appoint or remove, without the concurrence of any other person, all or the majority of such directors; or - (ii) the power to prevent any person from being appointed a director without his or her consent, and if a person's appointment as a director of the financial institution follows necessarily from his or her appointment as a director of the person first-mentioned in this subsection, the first-mentioned appointment shall for the purposes of this subsection be deemed to be an appointment by virtue of a power of a person first-mentioned; - (d) exercises directly or indirectly a controlling influence over the financial institution, its major policies or strategies singly or in concert with a related person or group of related persons.
+- (i) the power to appoint or remove, without the concurrence of any other person, all or the majority of such directors; or - (ii) the power to prevent any person from being appointed a director without his or her consent, and if a person's appointment as a director of the financial institution follows necessarily from his or her appointment as a director of the person first-mentioned in this subsection, the first-mentioned appointment shall for the purposes of this subsection be deemed to be an appointment by virtue of a power of a person first-mentioned; - (b) exercises directly or indirectly a controlling influence over the financial institution, its major policies or strategies singly or in concert with a related person or group of related persons.

 Penalties for violating provisions on share holding.

-25. (1) The Central Bank may, in writing, if it is satisfied that a financial institution or any other person has contravened any of the provisions of sections 18, 19, 20, 23 or 24 as the case may be, make a preliminary order imposing one or more of the restrictions specified in subsection (2) on the person or on the financial institution as the case may be, as the Central Bank may consider appropriate.
+- 25. (1) The Central Bank may, in writing, if it is satisfied that a financial institution or any other person has contravened any of the provisions of sections 18, 19, 20, 23 or 24 as the case may be, make a preliminary order imposing one or more of the restrictions specified in subsection (2) on the person or on the financial institution as the case may be, as the Central Bank may consider appropriate. - (2) A preliminary order by the Central Bank under subsection (1) may, in respect of any of the shares forming the subject of, or related to, the contravention referred to in that subsection, prohibit- - (a) the transfer of, or the due performance in terms of any agreement to transfer, the shares; or - (b) in the case of unissued shares, the transfer of, or the right to be issued with, the unissued shares;